muratk5n/thirdwave/en/README.md

 I hope Ireland is unified, leaves UK.
 Ditto for Scotland.
 England-centric UK proved it doesn't deserve to remain as single entity.
-Plus now solidly in the outer alliance, they flail around f-ing shit up everywhere appealing to some historical idea of Britain, trying to revive 'that old good feeling'.
+Now solidly in the outer alliance, they flail around in desperation f-ing shit up everywhere appealing to some historical idea of Britain, trying to revive 'that old good feeling'.

 ---